Pros and Cons of Laser Tattoo Removal

 - Uneven Skin Colour.
 Laser tattoo removal can cause hypopigmentation where the treated skin can become lighter than the surrounding skin or can also cause hyperpigmentation where the treated skin becomes darker than the surrounding skin.
 Dark skinned patients are more prone to uneven skin colour from laser tattoo removal.

 - Many treatments required.
 On average 10 treatments are required to remove a tattoo.
-Some patients may require up to 20 treatments.
 With a 6 week between treatments, it would take 1 to 2 years to complete the tattoo removal process.
 Complete disappearance is not always achieved even after performing numerous laser sessions.
 Unfortunately, the number of sessions isn’t something that can be easily predetermined during an initial consultation.

 - Expensive.
 Laser tattoo removal is expensive because the machine is expensive which needs to be factored into the price per treatment.
 Plus, due to the number of treatments required, a complete removal can cost thousands of dollars.

 - Tattoo ink breaks down into the body.
 Some tattoo pigments containing metals could theoretically break down into toxic chemicals in the body when exposed to light.
 This has not yet been reported in vivo but has been shown in laboratory tests.
 It has also been shown that carcinogenic amines are generated by a laser-induced cleavage of azo dyes. (https://pubmed.ncbi.nlm.nih.gov/15244509/).
 Recently, German scientists reported that concentrations of toxic molecules from red and yellow pigments increased up to 70-fold after laser irradiation.
 And the bigger the tattoo, the greater the toxic release.” – Bernadine Healy, M.D.